-The initial By-Laws that govern our Association were signed by our first Association President, Chuck James & Secretary Walt Riebau.
-They’ve since been amended at Association Meetings & by the Board (as noted in the text).
+The initial By-Laws that govern our Association were signed by our first Association President, Chuck James and Secretary Walt Riebau.
+They've since been amended at Association Meetings and by the Board (as noted in the text).

 Article I – Name